external-secrets/kubernetes-external-secrets/README.md

 You can scrape values from SSM Parameter Store individually or by providing a path to fetch all keys inside.

-Additionally you can also scrape all sub paths (child paths) if you need to.
-The default is not to scrape child paths
+When fetching all keys by path, you can also scrape all sub paths (child paths) if you need to.
+The default is not to scrape child paths.

 ```yml
 apiVersion: kubernetes-client.io/v1